WindsorHSRobotics/senior-team_2022-2023/README.md

 A big thank you also goes out to the following:
 * [The OpenFTC Team for EasyOpenCV](https://github.com/OpenFTC/EasyOpenCV) and [The EOVC AprilTags Plugin](https://github.com/OpenFTC/EOCV-AprilTag-Plugin)
 * [The FTC Discord](https://discord.com/invite/first-tech-challenge) for suffering all of my (probably annoying) newbie questions.
+* [The Roadrunner Team](https://learnroadrunner.com/quickstart-overview.html) for their excellent auto resources.
 * The amazing members of my team.
 Times have been tough thru the season, but I know that I always have strong, respectable, and sometimes humorous people I can rely upon.

 The tool-using simians of Wrench Monkeys are:
 Kian, Chase, David, Abrar, Zale, Lincoln.